Kirsty Duncan: Early life and education

 After graduating from Kipling Collegiate Institute in 1985 as an Ontario scholar, Duncan studied geography and anthropology at the University of Toronto.
 She then entered graduate school at the University of Edinburgh in Scotland, and completed a Doctor of Philosophy (Ph.D.) degree in geography in 1992.

 Duncan said that she was emotionally and psychologically abused during her time as a gymnast.
 According to Duncan, after starting gymnastics at age six, she was repeatedly called fat despite being a normal weight.
-She developed unhealthy eating habits to avoid gaining weight and by her second year of undergrad, had damaged her stomach lining.
+She developed unhealthy eating habits to avoid gaining weight and by her second undergraduate year, had damaged her stomach lining.